thought-machine/please/README.md

 This will set up the minimal environment needed to build Please, build it once manually and then rebuild it again using itself.
-You'll need to have Go 1.9+ installed to build Please although once built it can target Go 1.4+.
+You'll need to have Go 1.9+ installed to build Please although once built it can target any version from 1.5+ onwards.

 To build some of the parser engine backends, you will need to have Python libraries available; at least python 2 needs to be installed